-Of the 42 credit units required, 24 will consist of the graduate poetry or fiction workshop taken every semester.
+Of the 42 credit units required, 24 will consist of the graduate poetry, creative nonfiction or fiction workshop taken every semester.
 The remainder will primarily be literature and craft courses from the English department, but in consultation with the Director of the Program, graduate-level courses from any department are acceptable as long as the student has the appropriate preparation and the permission of the instructor, and the course will enrich the student's writing.
 Up to six units of play-writing or non-fiction prose workshops, and up to six units of independent study (providing instructors are available) may be counted among the academic courses.
 Up to 30 units of appropriate course work in literary studies in the MFA are transferable to the PhD.
 Up to 12 units may be counted toward both the MA and MFA.

 In the first year, students enroll for 24 units: the graduate workshop in their genre (6 units) plus two additional 3-unit courses each semester.
 In the second year, while teaching, students will typically take a total of 18 units: the workshop each semester again (12 units), thesis hours (3 units), and an additional course.
 This pattern may vary for the students who are not teaching assistants, or for whom the director approves a different distribution of the workload.